agmcarthur/Biochem-3BP3/Lab_4_Ontologies/README.md

 One of today’s Flash Updates will outline the Comprehensive Antibiotic Resistance Database, focussing on the current public version, http://card.mcmaster.ca.
 At the heart of the CARD is the Antibiotic Resistance Ontology (ARO).
 After a brief demo, work through the following questions:

 **Question #5.
-Browsing from the CARD home page, what are the seven major branches of the ARO?** [1 point]
+Browsing from the CARD home page, what are the seven major branches of the ARO?**

 **Question #6.
-How many major drug classes are represented in the ARO?** [1 point]
+How many major drug classes are represented in the ARO?**

 **Question #7.
 Using the search box, find the ARO term for the MCR-1.1 protein.
 Outline what drugs MCR-1.1 confers resistance to and via which mechanism.
-Explain the mechanism by exploring the ARO terms associated with MCR-1.1.** [3 points]
+Explain the mechanism by exploring the ARO terms associated with MCR-1.1.**

 **Question #8.
 Again using the search box, contrast MCR-1.1 and ethambutol resistant embB genes.
 How does the mechanism of resistance differ between these two genes?
-What extra information is required in the embB detection model?** [2 points]
+What extra information is required in the embB detection model?**

 **Question #9.
 Using the Resistance Gene Identifier software, analyze plasmid HQ451074.1.
 Perfect = perfect matches to reference sequences in the CARD, Strict = allowable variants of the reference sequences in the CARD using curated cut-offs, Loose = sequences with similarity to CARD reference sequences, but outside of detection model cut-offs.
-Trying the RGI visualizations or the Chart View, which are all based on the ARO, and only using Perfect and Strict hits (keeping defaults: exclude nudge, high quality/coverage), what resistance genes or variants exist in this plasmid sequence, which drugs classes do they confer resistance to, and via which mechanisms?** [7 points]
+Trying the RGI visualizations or the Chart View, which are all based on the ARO, and only using Perfect and Strict hits (keeping defaults: exclude nudge, high quality/coverage), what resistance genes or variants exist in this plasmid sequence, which drugs classes do they confer resistance to, and via which mechanisms?**

 **Question #10.
 Plasmid HQ451074.1 above confers resistance to the *nucleoside antibiotic* tunicamycin, but this is not explained by the Perfect and Strict hits.
 Can you explain this by looking at Loose hits?
-How good is the evidence?** [2 points]
+How good is the evidence?**

 **Question #11.
 Using the Resistance Gene Identifier software, analyze *Salmonella enterica* genome AE014613.1 (Perfect and Strict only).
 Which mutation-based antimicrobial resistance is present in this genome (*hint: sort by the SNP column*), i.e. which genes and effected drugs?
 Are any of these detected mutations from the same pathogen?
-Do you think this pathogen will be resistant to these drugs?** [5 points]
+Do you think this pathogen will be resistant to these drugs?**